ALL

 • Close the container tightly.

-6. Wash your hands with soap and water, or use an alcohol-based hand sanitizer.
+6. Wash your hands with soap and water or use an alcohol-based hand sanitizer.

 7. Drop off the container at a needle disposal location (a place that gets rid of needles safely).
 You can also call your town or city office to find out where to drop it off or if someone can pick it up.
+Some city garbage programs accept sealed and labelled sharps containers.

 Other tips